CamHD-Analysis/CamHD-Analysis.github.io/_posts/2017-05-01-benchmarking-pycamhd.md

   *  On top of this, [go-lazyquicktime](https://github.com/amarburg/go-lazquicktime) allows extraction of images from Quicktime files either locally or over HTTP, again with transparent caching.
   <br/>
   go-lazyquicktime is build on the filesystem abstraction layer [go-layzfs](https://github.com/amarburg/go-lazyfs) which allows random, read-only access to both local files  and files served by HTTP (like at the CI).
-It also support transparent caching of results.
+It also supports transparent caching of those file reads.

-  * From there, I built three APIs for go-lazyquicktime.
+  * From there, I built three APIs on top of go-lazyquicktime.

-    * [cgo-lazyquicktime](https://github.com/amarburg/cgo-lazyquicktime) defines a C wrapper around go-lazyquicktime, which lets lazyquicktime be used as a shared library to extend other languages.
+    * [cgo-lazyquicktime](https://github.com/amarburg/cgo-lazyquicktime) is a C (well, CGo) wrapper around go-lazyquicktime, which lets lazyquicktime be used as a shared library to extend other languages.

-    * [cython-lazyquicktime](https://github.com/amarburg/cython-lazyquicktime) is [cython](http://cython.org) wrapper around cgo-lazyquicktime which  brings the whole go-lazyquicktime tools into Python.
+    * [cython-lazyquicktime](https://github.com/amarburg/cython-lazyquicktime) is [cython](http://cython.org) wrapper around cgo-lazyquicktime which  brings the go-lazyquicktime tools into Python.

-    * [go-lazycache](https://github.com/amarburg/go-lazycache) / [go-lazycache-app](https://github.com/amarburg/go-lazycache-app) is a web server application which provides an HTTP API for browsing videos and accessing individual images.
+    * [go-lazycache](https://github.com/amarburg/go-lazycache) / [go-lazycache-app](https://github.com/amarburg/go-lazycache-app) is a web server application which provides an HTTP API for browsing the CI and accessing individual images.
 It also has strong caching tools built-in.
 I've packaged it as a Docker image so it can be deployed locally.
 Just to confuse things, I've also written a Python wrapper around the calls to lazycache.
 Because this is just a thin wrapper around HTTP calls, it is very lightweight.

 Whew, that's confusing.
 Here's a summary: